neneyhsw/SMRU/README.md

 Because this method need to satisfy requirement of power of sink nodes,
 it will add chargers for sink nodes until the requirement of power of sink nodes are enough.

+row 68 can modify the number of sensors.
+row 72 can modify the location of sink nodes.

 ## Reference
 https://www.mdpi.com/1996-1073/13/10/2661